-- 1. To assist Chairsmen in determining reasonable and proportionate steps to take in resolving disputes or tackling instances of non-co-operation - 2.
-To foster a consistent and unified approach from Scrutiny Chairsmen where appropriate - 3.
+- 1. To assist Chairs in determining reasonable and proportionate steps to take in resolving disputes or tackling instances of non-co-operation - 2.
+To foster a consistent and unified approach from Scrutiny Chairs where appropriate - 3.
 To demonstrate the collective intent of Scrutiny in having a fair and robust accountability mechanism

-Possible courses of action, in no particular order of priority and dependent on the status (eg Mmember/individual/other entity etc) of the subject of the alleged infringement, might include:
+Possible courses of action, in no particular order of priority and dependent on the status (eg Member/individual/other entity etc) of the subject of the alleged infringement, might include:

-- a private discussion; private correspondence; public correspondence; arranging attendance at a Panel or Committee meeting (the outcome of which may or may not be minuted); arranging attendance at a public hearing - reference to the Chairmen's CommitteeScrutiny Liaison Committee; request to President of the Chairmen's CommitteeScrutiny Liaison Committee to raise the matter with the Chief Minister; reference to the Privileges and Procedures Committee and/or Commissioner for Standards; mediation by an independent mediator - Statement to the States Assembly; Censure motion; Vote of no confidence
+- a private discussion; private correspondence; public correspondence; arranging attendance at a Panel or Committee meeting (the outcome of which may or may not be minuted); arranging attendance at a public hearing - reference to the Scrutiny Liaison Committee; request to President of the Scrutiny Liaison Committee to raise the matter with the Chief Minister; reference to the Privileges and Procedures Committee and/or Commissioner for Standards; mediation by an independent mediator - Statement to the States Assembly; Censure motion; Vote of no confidence